vinzmyko/mdello/project-management.md

 - Show all the labels the board has and when you add `- @labelName` you can then add it in the cards underneath
     - To avoid errors we need to process the label changes first and then apply them to the cards
 - When trello/operations.go gets too big separate into new dir/ with lists.go, cards.go

+### BUG
+- [Non Fatal] Missing ID detection logic creates false positives for new items
+    - Currently, the system assumes any list or card without a {shortID} is a new item that needs to be created.
+      However, this creates false positives when users accidentally delete IDs from existing items.
+        - The ResolveShortID("") method will generate sentinel values (NEW_ITEM_1, etc.) for any missing ID, without verifying if the item actually exists or is genuinely new.
+            - No {shortID} → Generate sentinel ID → Diff treats as new item → Create action